All right, news roundup, information overload hour.

 Yeah.

-So well I I made a mistake.
+Well, I made a mistake.

-I used to paint my own cars and I like burned my lungs out when I used Imeron uh painting a a work van of mine once how stupid was that I used a one of those those white masks that are useless.
+I used to paint my own cars, and I like burned my lungs out when I used Emmaron painting a work van of mine once.

-I really needed a a respirator Oh yeah.
+I really needed a respirator.

-The guy goes, you know you have a lot of scar tissue.
+The guy goes, you know, you have a lot of scar tissue.

 What's on your mind?

-Uh I had a couple things.
+I had a couple things.

-I know uh they made a big deal with the January 6th, but wasn't that technically now an insurrection?
+I know they made a big deal with the January 6th, but wasn't that technically now an insurrection?

 Isn't that like the definition of insurrection now?